ashleyraizes/ashleyraizes.github.io/_posts/2021-03-24-green-grapes-post.md

 title: 'Green Grapes'
 date: 2021-03-24 00:00:00
 featured_image: '/images/demo/green-grape-stock.jpg'
-excerpt:
+excerpt: The green grape metaphor for indulgence has changed the way my family and I approach this whole life thing.
+Yes, you read that right... green grapes
 ---

-### The green grape metaphor for indulgence has changed the way my family and I approach this whole life thing.
-Yes, you read that right... green grapes.

 There is nothing comparable to the feeling of crunching into a crisp green grape.
 My family and I hold an odd green grape obsession due to the endless cycle we often find ourselves in: Go to Trader Joes.
 Buy new green grapes.
 Return home only to discover we already have grapes.
 Eat the older grapes first so they don’t go to waste.
 Repeat.